qflowsystems/docs.qflow.com/docs/records-management/create-a-record-policy.md

 Only Application Administrators can manage Record Policies.

 To create a Record Policy, open the appropriate Administration screen to locate and then edit the Custom Object Definition, Folder Definition, or Classification you wish to create the policy for.
-If Records Management is enabled, there is a Retention Tab on the Add/Modify screen.
+If Records Management is enabled, there is a Disposition Tab on the Add/Modify screen.

-Retention Tab on an Example Custom Object Definition Screen
+Disposition Tab on an Example Custom Object Definition Screen
 ![](/assets/images/retention-tab-custom-object.png)

 Click Add Policy to create a Record Policy for the Definition/Classification you are editing.